NEUBIAS/training-resources/CONTRIBUTING.md

 Each module page is built from a template (`_layouts/module.html`), ensuring a consistent structure and style for the whole collection.
 To create a new module, you will need to add a few files in a few different places in this repository.

+For convenience there is the [add_new_module.sh](https://github.com/NEUBIAS/training-resources/blob/master/add_new_module.sh) shell script that will automatically create the file and folder skeleton for a new module.
+Example usage: `./add_new_module.sh distance_transform`

 ### Module file

 Most important is the module file itself.
 This module file should be saved with a short, descriptive name (no spaces!) ending with the `.md` (Markdown) extension.